 Bachelor of Science in Audiology and Speech Pathology

-Bachelor of Science in Health and Human Sciences – child and family studies major and nutrition major (concentrations in basic science and dietetics).
+Bachelor of Science in Health and Human Sciences – child and family studies major (Early Childhood Education Teacher Licensure Pre-Kindergarten-3rd grade track, Early Development and Learning PreK-Kindergarten track, Community Outreach Track) and nutrition major (concentrations in basic science and dietetics).

 Bachelor of Science in Retail, Hospitality, and Tourism Management – hotel, restaurant, and tourism major and retail and consumer sciences major.

-The academic departments within the College of Education, Health and Human Sciences offer minors in American Sign Language, art education, child and family studies, elementary education (for Arts and Sciences students only), English as a second language education, leadership studies, mathematics education grades 6-8 and science education grades 6-8 (for Arts and Sciences students only), nutrition, public health, restaurant and food service management, retail and consumer sciences, retail technology, secondary education (for Arts and Sciences students only), tourism and hospitality management, VolsTeach Mathematics, VolsTeach Science, and world language education.
+The academic departments within the College of Education, Health and Human Sciences offer minors in American Sign Language, art education, child and family studies, English as a second language education, leadership studies, mathematics education grades 6-8 and science education grades 6-8 (for Arts and Sciences students only), nutrition, public health, restaurant and food service management, retail and consumer sciences, retail technology, secondary education (for Arts and Sciences students only), tourism and hospitality management, VolsTeach Mathematics, VolsTeach Science, and world language education.

 Students pursuing a minor must complete at least one-half of the required classes at the University of Tennessee, Knoxville, and all courses must be taken for a letter grade unless otherwise specified.